-A new preschool owner may not be prepared to handle the daily stress brought on by a new business.
-The pace is often much more hectic than imagined and is complicated by dealing with difficult situations such as discipline and unhappy parents or staff.
-Money concerns and steep learning curves in terms of administrative duties can truly leave owners feeling like they are in way over their heads.
+A new owner may not be prepared to handle the daily stress brought on by owning a preschool.
+The pace is often much more hectic than imagined.
+Dealing with difficult situations such as discipline and unhappy parents or staff makes it much more complicated.